This post originally appeared on the blog The ESL Nexus.

 Check out my Pinterest board Math for ELLs for articles about teaching math to English Language Learners and resources that I think work well for teaching math to ELLs.

 Susan has 25 years experience as an ESL/EFL teacher and teacher trainer in Asia and the U.S., most recently in Massachusetts where she taught English Language Learners in Grades K – 8 at a public school for 16 years.
 Now living in Arizona, Susan specializes in creating low-prep, content-based, academically engaging resources for mainstream teachers with ELLs in their classes and ESL teachers who pull ELLs out for class.
 In her free time, she enjoys taking photographs of the Southwest and recently rediscovered the joys of playing table tennis.
-You can follow Susan at her TpT store, sign up for her newsletter, and also find her on Pinterest, Facebook, and Twitter, where she co-hosts the monthly #ELLEdTech chat.
+You can follow Susan at her TpT store and can also find her on Pinterest, Facebook, and Twitter, where she co-hosts the monthly #ELLEdTech chat.